citiususc/veryfasttree/README.md

 **To improve the usability and facilitate the adoption of VeryFastTree, it implements the same command interface than FastTree-2.
 It means that arguments have exactly the same behavior as in FastTree-2.** All these arguments can be consulted with the *-h* option.
 As a consequence, to take advantage of the performance benefits provided by VeryFastTree is only necessary to replace the call to FastTree-2 by a call to VeryFastTree using the same options.

-VeryFastTree accepts alignments in NEXUS, Fasta, Fastq or Phylip interleaved formats, and also Zlib-compressed (.zip and .gz) files.
+VeryFastTree accepts alignments in NEXUS, Fasta, Fastq or Phylip interleaved formats compressed with ZLib and libBZ2.

 On the other hand, VeryFastTree has its own extra arguments which have been grouped in the  *Optimizations* section.
 These arguments are related to the parametrization of the different parallelization and vectorization strategies included in VeryFastTree.
 Next we list and explain the new arguments available: